 On January 13, 2016 the IASB issued IFRS 16 Leases.
 This standard introduces a single lessee accounting model and requires a lessee to recognize assets and liabilities from all leases with a term of more than 12 months, unless the underlying asset is of low value.
 A lessee is required to recognize a right-of-use asset representing its right to use the underlying asset and a lease liability representing its obligation to make lease payments.
 This standard substantially carries forward the lessor accounting requirements of IAS 17, while requiring enhanced disclosures to be provided by lessors.
 Other areas of the lease accounting model have been impacted including the definition of a lease.
 The Group intends to adopt IFRS 16 in its consolidated financial statements for the annual period beginning on January 1, 2019.
-The Company has identified a complete inventory of contracts impacted by this standard and is in the process of evaluating potential software to manage the upcoming change.
-The extent of the impact of adoption of this standard is in the process of being determined.
+The Company has identified a complete inventory of contracts impacted by this standard; has selected, installed and tested third party software to control and manage the lease assets.
+The extent of the impact of adoption of this standard is in the process of being finalized in Quarter 4, 2018.